active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.4 (August 7, 2012) =
+* New Module: Author Highlighter
+	* Generates code so that when one of your site's posts appears in Google search results, the Google+ profile picture of the post's author will appear alongside it
+	* Includes support for both single-author and multi-author site setups
+	* Supports author highlighting for posts, pages, attachments, custom post types, the homepage, archive pages, and author pages
+	* Inserts a "Google+ Profile URL" field on the WordPress user profile editor, so that users can insert their Google+ URL and enable author highlighting on their posts

 = Version 7.3.5 (August 7, 2012) =
 * Bugfix: Fixed PHP error that appeared when Open Graph Integrator was enabled but Meta Description Editor was disabled (bug introduced in 7.3)